Max Factor: Wizard of Make-Up

-small, Maksymilian Faktorowicz (Max Factor) demonstrating how to put a lipstick on, 1930, photo: Margaret Chute/Hulton Archive/Getty Images, center, max_factor_-_gettyimages-4.jpg
+default, Max Factor: Wizard of Make-Up, Maksymilian Faktorowicz (Max Factor) demonstrating how to put on lipstick, 1930, photo: Margaret Chute / Hulton Archive / Getty Images, center, max_factor_-_gettyimages-4.jpg

 The indisputable master of cosmetics responsible for Rita Hayworth’s red curls and the look of Boris Karloff as Frankenstein.
-He invented liquid foundation makeup, put lipstick into its present form and packed cosmetics into tubes.
-Although he never received a formal education, it was he who instructed women in the art of makeup.
+He invented liquid-foundation makeup, put lipstick into its present form and packed cosmetics into tubes.
+Although he never received a formal education, it was he who instructed women in the art of glamour.

 Visionary for hire

 This pioneer of colour cosmetics is born Maksymilian Faktorowicz in Zduńska Wola.
 His pseudonym, Max Factor, originates in an emigration bureau in America, probably due to a clerical error.

 Factor grows up in Łódź in a poor Jewish family, taking on work as an assistant at a local druggist’s, a wig shop, a pharmacy and in a dental surgery.
 He constantly experiments with fragrances and colours.
 He opens his own modest cosmetic and wig shop on the outskirts of Moscow in the 1890s.
 The entire Russian aristocracy frequents his establishment which provides him with a very respectable income and allows him to accumulate some $40,000 in savings.